KDE/kreenshot-editor/README.md

 LATER
 -----
 - cmake for testdata: file(COPY yourDir DESTINATION yourDestination)
+- PageOutput Settings: file format combobox should use setModel(), QAbstractItemModel, be an own widget and show also description
 - pak: run unit tests after build
 - prepare-include-files.sh: only find classes with the KREEN_*(?)EXPORT macro
     - does it makes sense to distinguish between KREEN_CORE_EXPORT and KREEN_UI_EXPORT???